-Remains of Granny Dollar's cabin can be seen off County Road 89 through the trees.
-Granny Dollar is buried at Little River Baptist Church next to her husband.
+Granny Dollar's cabin was located off of County Road 89 near DeSoto State Park North Entrance.
+Granny Dollar is buried at Little River Baptist Church in Mentone, Alabama next to her husband.

 Granny Dollar's Last Days

 For Several Weeks Granny lay critically ill in her small cabin, her body swollen with fluid from edema or "Dropsy" Kindly mountain neighbors, who for years had helped Granny avoid going to the dreaded county 'poor house', now tended the sick old women day & night.